StableDifferenceTeam/StableDiffGimp/README.md

 - You can choose between four options

 #### Inpaint at full resolution
-- If you set it on `True`, you will inpaint at full resolution
+- If you set it to `True`, you will inpaint at full resolution

 #### Full resolution Inpaint padding
 - Set a padding for your inpainting with the slider
 	- 0 means no padding

 #### Autofit Inpainting Region
-- If you set it on `True`, the generated image will automatically fit your inpainting region
+- If you set it to `True`, the generated image will automatically fit your inpainting region

 #### Mask Blur
 - With the slider, set a blur of the Inpainting Mask
 	- The higher the number, the higher the blur

 #### Apply Inpainting Mask
-- Set on `True`, if you want to apply the Inpainting Mask to your output
+- Set to `True`, if you want to apply the Inpainting Mask to your output

 ***
 The following settings are just for upscaling